USS Guitarro (SSN-665)

 USS Guitarro (SSN-665), a Sturgeon-class submarine, was the second ship of the United States Navy to be named for the guitarro, a ray of the guitarfish family.

-Guitarro was used as the primary test bed for Submarine Launched Tomahawk Cruise Missile testing from 1977 through 1984.
-Primary GD test conductor was Wiley Huffman.
-All torpedo tube launches were successful.
-The majority of test flights were successful.
-A manufacturing related issue resulted in one unsuccessful flight.
-The resolution of this resulted in successful follow-on flights.
-Guitarro was instrumental in the development essential documentation: Weapon Handling procedures (from factory to submarine, from Torpedo Weapons Facility to submarine, from Submarine Tender to submarine); Launch Procedures; Targeting Procedures and Guidelines.
-Following test bed used was USS-705 City of Corpus Christi with Roy Keely as test conductor.
-All Tomahawk tests completed successfully.

 Construction and commissioning

 Keel-laying and launching

 The contract to build Guitarro was awarded to Mare Island Naval Shipyard at Vallejo, California, on 18 December 1964 and her keel was laid down there on 9 December 1965.
 She was launched on 27 July 1968, sponsored by Mrs. John M. Taylor, wife of Vice Admiral John Taylor.

 On 15 March 1969 during a meeting with the shipyard managers, Cmdr.
 William G. Lange urged them to create centralized control and designate responsibility for all construction.
 The shipyard representatives dismissed his idea, saying "the shipyard had been building ships for a long time without the need for such a procedure and no one had been killed or equipments damaged yet."